billagee/aalib-patched/README.md

 =============
-This repo contains the files from the final aalib source tarball posted to sourceforge in April 2001 (aalib-1.4rc5.tar.gz), with useful patches from later modifications already applied.
+This repo contains the files from the final aalib source tarball posted to sourceforge in April 2001 (aalib-1.4rc5.tar.gz), with useful patches from a variety of later maintainers applied.
 Sources for the patches include:

 - homebrew:
   https://github.com/mxcl/homebrew/blob/master/Library/Formula/aalib.rb